 You also have to account for the shape of the blades on the teeth.
 There’s been an escalation of sorts on how sharp teeth are and it’s been getting pretty extremely lately.

 The sharpest teeth I know of are probably the one you’ll find on Masterdam’s set – the lions teeth shape.
-These will literally slice right through your weed.
-On the contrary, a buster that’s got larger, wider teeth like the Cali Crusher will pull your weed apart as opposed to slice it.
+These will literally slice right through your herb.
+On the contrary, a grinder that’s got larger, wider teeth like the Cali Crusher will pull your herb apart as opposed to slice it.

 A quick note regarding kief: those who want an increased kief output should look towards less sharp teeth.
 The pulling motion of larger more dull teeth will give the trichomes more opportunity to disconnect from your bud and fall through into the kief chamber.
 The difference isn’t huge, but it’s definitely there.